bilalimamoglu/ml-lifecycle-system/README.md

 **For Reviewers**:

-- AWS credentials and configurations are inside of the aws_credentials.zip file.
-This file is password protected.
+- The aws_credentials.zip file contains the AWS configurations and credentials.
+This file requires a password to access.
 The password is the surname of the HR officer I spoke with, written in lower case letters.
 - Please contact the project author at [imamogluubilal@gmail.com](mailto:imamogluubilal@gmail.com) to directly obtain the necessary credentials.
 - **Important**: Handle these credentials securely and do not expose them publicly.